FindMySchool LogoFindMySchool

 For entry to Year 3 and above, the published route is an interview with the Headmaster plus an in-house assessment, with academic oversight referenced via the deputy head academic role.
 This combination suggests two priorities: personal fit and a practical sense of whether a pupil will thrive with the pace and expectations, particularly as the prep years build toward senior school preparation.

-Open mornings are offered each term.
-The site advertised an open morning on Friday 23 January 2026, which indicates the pattern and cadence even when specific dates move on year to year.
-If you are planning 2026 or 2027 entry, treat open events as termly and check the school’s current calendar before committing travel plans.
+Open mornings are offered each term, which indicates the pattern and cadence even when specific dates move on year to year.
+Treat open events as termly and check the school's current calendar before committing travel plans.

 Parents comparing options may find it useful to use FindMySchool’s Saved Schools feature to keep track of different entry points (Nursery, Reception, Year 3, Year 7 boarding entry), then revisit once you have visited and seen which environment suits your child best.